junsoukchoi/zipbn/README.md

 ## Results

 The operating characteristics over 30 simulations for zero-inflated scenarios having ~25% and ~75% zeros are summarized in the boxplots below.
-These boxplots and Table 2 (in the paper) are based on the same results.
+Table 2 in the paper and the boxplots below are indeed based on the same results.

 <p align="center">
 <img src="./figures/zeros-25pct.png" width="80%"/>